Contact WKW

 Medical malpractice cases are complicated.
 Don’t go through the process alone.

-If you or a loved one have been injured as a result of medical malpractice, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
+If you or a loved one have been injured as a result of medical malpractice, you are urged to contact the Medical Malpractice Attorneys in Indianapolis at Wilson Kehoe Winingham.
 The lawyers at WKW can help you fight for the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Currently, Indiana caps the amount a victim of medical malpractice may be awarded at just $1.25 million, but a recent proposal seeks to increase that…